nymtech/docs/mixnodes.md

 Assume a God-like adversary who can watch every packet on the network, record everything, and analyze everything in real-time.
 Is it possible to have private communications in such an environment?
 Intuitively, the answer is no: the attacker can watch every request and response, and progressively identify users with a high probability of success using probabilistic techniques.

-The Nym Mixnet solves this problem by *mixing* messages inside network nodes which are opaque to the attacker, and .
+The Nym Mixnet solves this problem by *mixing* messages inside network nodes which are opaque to the attacker.
 Each message is then "mixed" with all other messages inside the node.
 That is, the node strips a layer of packet encryption, and adds a small random delays to packet transmission, so that messages are emitted out of order.

 Next, the message is sent to another mix node and mixed again, then to a third mixnode for further mixing.
 Finally, the message is delivered to its destination.